Cascade Range: Geology

 The Cascade Range is made up of a band of thousands of very small, short-lived volcanoes that have built a platform of lava and volcanic debris.
 Rising above this volcanic platform are a few strikingly large volcanoes, like Mount Hood and Mount St. Helens, that dominate the landscape.

 The Cascade volcanoes define the Pacific Northwest section of the Ring of Fire, an array of volcanoes that rim the Pacific Ocean.
 The Ring of Fire is also known for its frequent earthquakes.
-The volcanoes and earthquakes arise from a common source: subduction, where the dense Juan de Fuca oceanic plate plunges beneath the North American Plate.
+The volcanoes and earthquakes arise from a common source, namely subduction.
+In this case, the dense Juan de Fuca Plate plunges beneath the North American Plate at the Cascadia subduction zone.
 As the oceanic slab sinks deep into the Earth's interior beneath the continental plate, high temperatures and pressures allow water molecules locked in the minerals of solid rock to escape.
-The water vapor rises into the pliable mantle above the subducting plate, causing some of the mantle to melt.
+The water rises into the pliable mantle above the subducting plate, causing some of the mantle to melt.
 This newly formed magma rises toward the Earth's surface to erupt, forming a chain of volcanoes (the Cascade Volcanic Arc) above the subduction zone.

 Human uses

 Soil conditions for farming are generally good, especially downwind of volcanoes.
-This is largely because volcanic rocks are often rich in potassium bearing minerals such as orthoclase and decay easily.
-Volcanic debris, especially lahars, also have a leveling effect and the storage of water in the form of snow and ice is also important.
-These snow-capped mountains such as Mt.
+This is largely because volcanic rocks are often rich in potassium-bearing minerals such as orthoclase, and erode relatively easily.
+Volcanic debris, especially lahars, also helps to spread mineral-rich volcanic material, and the storage of water in the form of snow and ice is also important for agriculture.
+The snow-capped mountains, such as Mt.
 Hood and Mt.
-Bachelor are used as ski resorts in the late winter, while in the summer they become popular hiking and mountaineering locations.
-Much of that water eventually flows into reservoirs, where it is used for recreation before its potential energy is captured to generate hydroelectric power before being used to irrigate crops.
+Bachelor, are used as ski resorts in the late winter, while in the summer they become popular hiking and mountaineering locations.
+Much of their meltwater eventually flows into reservoirs, where it is used for recreation, while its potential energy is captured to generate hydroelectric power before the water is used to irrigate crops.

-Because of the abundance of powerful streams, many of the major westward rivers off the Cascades have been dammed to provide hydroelectric power.
-One of these, Ross Dam on the Skagit River, created a reservoir which spans the border southeast of Hope, British Columbia, extending 2 mi into Canada.
+Because of the abundance of powerful streams, many of the major westward-draining rivers of the Cascades have been dammed to provide hydroelectric power.
+One of these, Ross Dam on the Skagit River, retains a reservoir which spans the border southeast of Hope, British Columbia, extending 2 mi into Canada.
 At the foot of the southeast flank of Mount Baker, at Concrete, Washington, the Baker River is dammed to form Lake Shannon and Baker Lake.

-In addition, there is a largely untapped amount of geothermal power that can be generated from the Cascades.
+The Cascades harbor a largely-untapped potential for geothermal power.
 The U.S. Geological Survey Geothermal Research Program has been investigating this potential.
 Some of this energy is already being used in places like Klamath Falls, Oregon, where volcanic steam is used to heat public buildings.
-The highest recorded temperature found in the range is 510 F at 3075 ft below Newberry Volcano's caldera floor.
+The highest recorded underground temperature found in the range is 510 F at 3075 ft below Newberry Volcano's caldera floor.